 The Saddlebrook Local Park (behind Park Police Headquarters) on Layhill Road is not perceived by the community to be a public park due to its poor visibility from Layhill Road and lack of convenient access from the adjacent community.
 Despite the public perception, the park is quite heavily used.
-Former Glenmont Elementary School Block

 The facility and park amenities should be more inviting to the public, particularly through better signage.
-If the Park Police site is used for school purposes, the current adult rectangular field should be available for community use during non-school hours.
-As recommended in the PROS Plan, a site selection study should be performed to determine the location for a future Park Police Headquarters.
+If the Park Police site is used for school purposes, the current rectangular field should be available for community use during non-school hours.
+As recommended in the PROS Plan, a site selection study should be performed to determine the location for a future Park Police Headquarters if the property is used for a school in the future.

-- Provide additional well-marked sidewalks and/or pathways, and improved views if possible, into the park. - Enhance existing access points that clearly identify the facility as a public park.
+- Provide additional well-marked sidewalks and/or pathways, and improved views if possible, into - Enhance existing access points that clearly identify the facility as a public park.